tsteuwer/ember-tracker/README.md

 ## Additional Reading

-I've put together more documentation on the [ember-tracker](https://tsteuwer.github.io/ember-tracker) website on how to use both the Google Analytics services as well as updating Tealium during route transitions.
+I've put together more documentation on the [ember-tracker][main-site-url] website on how to use both the Google Analytics services as well as updating Tealium during route transitions.

 # Addon Maintenance